webhintio/hint/packages/hint-x-content-type-options/README.md

 and it wasn’t served with one of the [JavaScript media types][javascript media types], the script will be blocked.

-Note: [Modern browsers only respect the header for scripts and stylesheets][fetch spec blocking] and sending the header for other resources (such as images) when they are served with the wrong media type may [create problems in older browsers][fetch spec issue].
+While [modern browsers respect the header mainly for scripts and stylesheets][fetch spec blocking], [Chromium uses this response header on other resources][chromium ssca] for
+[Cross-Origin Read Blocking][chromium corb].

 ## What does the hint check?

-The hint checks if all scripts and stylesheets are served with the `X-Content-Type-Options` HTTP headers with the value of `nosniff`.
+The hint checks if all resources are served with the `X-Content-Type-Options` HTTP headers with the value of `nosniff`.

 ### Examples that **trigger** the hint

-Resource that is not script or stylesheet is served with the `X-Content-Type-Options` HTTP header.
+Resource is not served with the `X-Content-Type-Options` HTTP header.

 ```text